Read this article summarized with

-SOP Software vs LMS: Which One Does Your Operations Team Actually Need?
+SOP Software vs LMS: Which Does Your Ops Team Need?

 Gregor Obreza